martinsarrionandia/10-dollar-vault/README.md

 # $10 Vault

-This is a hasicorp vault setup that runs on Fargate, is backed by EFS and is unsealed using KMS.
+This is a hashicorp vault setup that runs on Fargate, is backed by EFS and is unsealed using KMS.

 "Did you just order a $10 Vault?"